 63 – Shoot some hoops at the NBA Experience at Disney Springs

 Practice your slam dunks and compare yourself to the heights of real basketballers in the one-of-a-kind NBA Experience at the Disney Springs.

 The basketball-themed venue showcases 13 unique activities inspired by both the NBA and WNBA — and despite only opening in 2019, it’s already a crowd favorite.

 64 – Muster up the courage to ride the Orlando Starflyer

-For the thrill-seekers, Starflyer is one of the most exciting things to do in Orlando.
+For the thrill-seekers, riding the Starflyer is one of the most exciting things to do in Orlando.

 65 – Mix golf with great food at Topgolf Orlando

 With 102 bays over three floors, there’s room for everyone — beginners or experts — to practice their swing at the high-tech TopGolf driving range.

 Boasting fine delightful dishes prepared by an executive chef, this place also ranks among the best restaurants in Orlando.

 To close the visit out in style, grab a craft beer or two, and head up to the amazing rooftop terrace.